-Federal regulations require students to demonstrate Satisfactory Academic Progress (SAP) in order to receive federal financial aid.
-Students who fail to maintain minimum standards of satisfactory progress may lose eligibility for federal and institutional aid.
-The SAP policy will be applied consistently to all financial aid applicants regardless of whether the student previously received financial aid.
+Federal regulations require students to demonstrate Satisfactory Academic Progress (SAP) in order to receive Federal Financial Aid.
+Students who fail to maintain minimum standards of satisfactory progress may lose eligibility for Federal and institutional aid.
+The SAP policy will be applied consistently to all Financial Aid applicants regardless of whether the student previously received financial aid.

 FGCU’s policy includes the required SAP components in accordance with sections 668.32 and 668.16 of the federal student aid handbook.
 These components are a qualitative and a quantitative measure of progress.

-For details regarding the Satisfactory Academic Progress policy, please click here: http://www.fgcu.edu/AS/FinancialAid/undergraduate/conditions-for-receiving-aid.html
+For details regarding the Satisfactory Academic Progress policy, please click here: http://www.fgcu.edu/FinancialAid/Undergraduate/conditions-for-receiving-aid.html